 Namchi as a place has recently gained popularity as a pilgrimage and a popular tourist spot.
 There are various activities that one can indulge in.
 I began my journey by witnessing the majestic statue of Guru Rinpoche , it is the largest statue in the world of the guru while visiting Samdruptse monastery.

 After visiting the holy spots it was time to experience some scenic beauty and I headed for the Temi Tea Garden located in a beautiful place called Ravangla, the Temi Tea Garden does attract a lot of tourist attraction.
-The perks of being is a tea garden is scenic beauty and organic tea at your disposal.
+The perks of being in a tea garden are scenic beauty and organic tea at your disposal.

 The last part of the region was none other than the Bhaichung Stadium in south Sikkim.
 It is a highlight of the place as it is built in honor of the famous footballer BhaichungBhutia.

 Once I completed the major part of Sikkim it turned for the trekker’s paradise.
 West Sikkim is known for the numerous altitude treks and the adrenaline rush one is looking for.
 Being full of rhododendron forests, this area of Sikkim amazes travellers with spectacular views.
 Gyalshing and Sorreng are the two major divisions of South Sikkim, while Yuksom, Pelling, and Geyzing are some of the most prominent cities.